LydiaMT/reading-notes/Read08.md

 * Initialization: create a variable and set it to 0
 * Condition: loop will run until the counter reaches a specific number
-* Update: every time the loop has run the statements in the curly braces, it addes one to the counter.
+* Update: every time the loop has run the statements in the curly braces, it adds one to the counter.

 [⬅ Back to README Home](README.md)